-They put messages on the bags which encourage recycling and cite arcane offical sounding standards.
+They put messages on the bags which encourage recycling and cite arcane official sounding standards.

 Click the image for a larger view of the standards.

 The ordinances are usually modelled after the original Los Angeles county regulation.
-They are designed as a barrier to entry.
-For example, they mandate a percent of true post consumer content.
-This poses a problem for the extruder.
-Curbside recycled plastic is at best inconsistent and always contaminated resulting in bags which could leak.
 There is usually a requirement that the bag must endure 125 uses, be capable of carrying 23 pounds over 175 feet.
 Some actually show a little orginality instead of the usualy cut-and-paste LA County reg.
 For example, the greens who wrote the New York state statute know it is impossible for bag manufacturers to comply.
 They call out a risible 10 mil minimum thickness.
-That's about 18 times thicker than a disposable bag.
-If past is prologue, they will fail just as the teetotallers did ( they were hard line and refused to compromise ).,
+That’s about 18 times thicker than a disposable bag.
+If past is prologue, they will fail just as the teetotallers did ( they were hard line and refused to compromise ).

 Whether the majority of consumers are concerned or apathetic about plastic waste is up for grabs.
 2 out of 3 bottles made from PET #1, the most valuable, are discarded as litter or landfill.
-The regulations for plastic bottles is a bizarre patchwork quilt.
-It is interesting to note the homeless pick up cans and PET #1.
+The regulations for plastic bottles is also a bizarre crazy quilt.

 Some bag manufacturers are trying to strike a compromise with bags made from agricultural sources.
 While consumers feel good about plant based plastic, it is not a long term solution.